fipl-hse/2020-2-level-ctlr/docs/pipeline.md

     pass
 ```

-> NOTE: call this method during initizalization and save the results in
+> NOTE: call this method during initialization and save the results in
 > `self._storage` attribute.

 > SELF CHECK: Can you explain why the name of the method starts with underscore?

-The method should contain logic for iteraring over the content of the folder, finding
+The method should contain logic for iterating over the content of the folder, finding
 all `_raw.txt` files and creating an `Article` instance for each file.

 > NOTE: Article constructor expects URL as the first argument.
 It should be safe